MichaelLangbein/tdl2/backend/data/wiki/programming/wordpress.md

   - source: attribute
     - stored in attribute
     - requires `selector`, requires `attribute`
+    - cannot store booleans or numbers, so convert to strings
   - source: query
     - requires `query`
     - example: this returns an array of type `{link: string, link-content: string}[]`: